MatthewHeun/matsbyname/cran-comments.md

         * So this NOTE is surprising, and it occurs only in one of six environments.
 * WARNING: 1
     * The single WARNING occurs only in rhub's "Fedora Linux, R-devel, clang, gfortran" environment.
-    * R CMD check works perfectly on all other environments, including the R-devel environment on win-builder (`devtools::check_win_devel()`).
+    * No WARNINGs occur in any other environments, including the R-devel environment on win-builder (`devtools::check_win_devel()`).
     * The warning on rhub's "Fedora Linux, R-devel, clang, gfortran" environment appears to be connected to an installation failure for the package `Matrix`.